influxdata/docs-v2/content/influxdb/cloud-serverless/process-data/visualize/grafana.md

 2. Under **InfluxDB Details**:

     - **Database**: Provide a database name to query.
-Use the database name that is mapped to your InfluxBD Cloud bucket.
+Use the database name that is mapped to your InfluxDB Cloud bucket.
     - **Token**: Provide an [API token](/influxdb/cloud-serverless/admin/tokens/)
       with read access to the buckets you want to query.